thechelsuk/uk.thechels/pages/now.md

 ##  finance

-- [ ] To save enough to buy my wife an eternity ring,
+- To save enough to buy my wife an eternity ring.
-- [ ] To buy myself latest iPhone in October 2019.
+- To buy myself latest iPhone in October 2019.
-- [ ] To buy my family a holiday overseas.
+- To buy my family a holiday overseas.
-- [ ] To buy usual array of birthday, seasonal and anniversary gifts as appropriate.
+- To buy usual array of birthday, seasonal and anniversary gifts as appropriate.
-- [ ] To get the front wall fixed.
+- To get the front wall fixed.
-- [ ] The chimney stack removed
+- The chimney stack removed.
-- [ ] Garden fence fixed
+- Garden fence fixed.